Fall Activities Found!

 This is a great way to create attractive pictures any time.
 I was just so excited to find it again that I thought I'd share:-) You can click on the pumpkin or turkey pictures below to download the tracers.

-For more academic activities, I also included the cross number puzzle pictured here, as well as a Fall math color by number and Fall Footloose math game.
-The color by number and Footloose are both mixed practice and great to use for review any time.
+For more academic activities, I also included the math cross number puzzle pictured here, as well as a Fall math color by number and Fall Footloose math game.
+The color by number and Footloose are both mixed math practice and great to use for review any time (I use in 6th grade math).